awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 + **InjectWorkService** - Injects items into the MySQL instance.
 + **RetrieveItems** - Retrieves items from the MySQL instance.

 **Note**: This tutorial uses the JDBC API to interact with the MySQL instance.
-For more information about using Amazon RDS, see [Amazon Relational Database Service](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html).

 #### ConnectionHelper class